9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 We now have a correctness base line: our QuickCheck tests pass.
-When we start tweaking performance, we can rerun the tests at any time to ensure that we haven\'t inadvertently broken anything.
+When we start tweaking performance, we can rerun the tests at any time to ensure that we haven't inadvertently broken anything.

 Our first step is to write a small test application that we can use for timing.